nholtz/sanal-book/_build/notebooks/sdbeams/eq-demo-2.md

-On the other hand, if the hinge is 5m from the right support, here are the only forces that satisfy all 4 quilibrium equations:
+On the other hand, if the hinge is 5m from the right support, here are the only forces that satisfy all 4 equilibrium equations:

 ![Soln 2](../../images/sdbeams/eq/eq-demo-2-04b.svg)

-## b) It Is Statically Indeterminate
+## B) If it is Statically Indeterminate

 On the other hand, there may be no conditions that allow for extra equilbrium equations.